facuguerrero/eleccionesFrontEnd/README.md

 * `/party_relationships` returns information about how polarized the user network is; a concept you can also find explained [here](https://github.com/facuguerrero/eleccionesBackEnd).
 * `/<path:path>` would handle all wrong paths and return an exception.

+## Deployment

+This application was running in a server owned by the University of Buenos Aires and was deployed there using the `deploy` script; there, we build and injected the static files so that the python back-end could serve them.
+The deployment was made manually via SCP due to university's restrictions.

 #### How to run it locally